 We could have just as easily titled this section, Heaven, Hell, and Earth.
 Similar to the view above is the idea that heaven and earth are two different places.
 Earth is in the realm of the material-physical while heaven is an eternity-based perfection existing outside of space and time.
 Earth will one day pass away (there are many discussions about how this will happen), but heaven is eternal and will never pass away.

-- In this view, souls are created so that they might come to earth and serve God.
+- Souls are created so that they might come to earth and serve God.
 Depending upon how well they do, they are rewarded with a new residence in either heaven or hell.
-In either case, Earth is a temporary place we visit until we receive our eternal award or punishment.
+In either case, Earth is a temporary place of visitation until we receive our eternal award or punishment.

 - Other than using earthly things to please God, material things are unimportant because they are transitory and pass away.
 If the earth is destroyed, that’s okay–it wasn’t supposed to last forever.

-- Since God is eternal, and everything else isn’t, nothing much matters except serving your God.
-If you lose your job, family, friends, or home–it doesn’t matter because it’s all petty stuff to begin with.
+- Since God is eternal, and everything else isn’t, nothing much matters except serving God.
+If you lose your job, family, friends, or home–it doesn’t matter because it’s all petty stuff.

 A Mystics View